Quality Electronics for Wildlife,

 Omni-Directional Antennas and Accessories

-RA-5B Omni-Directional Antennas
+RA-5B Omni-Directional Antenna

 Base-loaded whip, three dBd gain, supplied with 17-foot coaxial cable and BNC connector.
 Mounts by bolting to aircraft inspection plate or other metal surface.